oakes/play-cljs/README.md

     ; the return value must be one or more "commands", or nil if you don't want to run any commands

-    ; "commands" are any record that implements the Command protocol ; they represent an anction that play-cljs will execute on your behalf ; you can build your own, but here are the built-in ones:
+    ; "commands" are any record that implements the Command protocol ; they represent an action that play-cljs will execute on your behalf ; you can build your own, but here are the built-in ones:

     ; `reset-state` changes the contents of the state map